code-star/slides/slides/graphql-for-microservices-2016-05.md

 ##

-- Switch from .NET monolith to Scala microservices
+- Switch from .NET monolith to Scala microservices (Blaze Architecture)
+- Combination of products/software/applications that are made or bought
 - Using the latest technologies
 - Lots of fun!